Academic Regulations and Graduation Requirements: Common Advising Questions

 When does major declaration take place?

-Students normally declare a major during the fourth semester.
-Students majoring in the College of Letters and the College of Social Studies are admitted into these programs during the spring of the first year.
+Students declare a major during the fourth semester.
+Students majoring in the College of East Asian Studies, College of Letters and the College of Social Studies are admitted into these programs during the spring of the first year.
 Students who have not declared a major by the beginning of their fifth semester risk disenrollment from the University.
-Students whose fourth semester is the fall must declare in early October.
+Students whose fourth semester is the fall semester must declare in early October.

 Can more than one major be declared?

 Yes, but double-majoring can significantly limit the breadth of a student’s overall program of study.
-For additional advice, see http://www.wesleyan.edu/studentaffairs/resources/major_declaration/index.html.
+For additional advice, see Major Declaration.

-A student who does not meet GenEds by the time of graduation may not declare more than a combined total of two majors, certificates, or minors.
+A student who does not meet GenEd Expectations by the time of graduation may not declare more than a combined total of two majors, certificates or minors.

 Can major declaration be deferred?

 A student in the fourth semester who is enrolled in a course required for entrance into a major should submit a Major Deferral Form to his or her class dean.
-The explanation should outline the plan and timeline for admission into a major and should also indicate whether the student’s pre-major faculty advisor will continue advising the student until a major is declared.
+The explanation should outline the plan and timeline for admission into a major and must be approved by the student’s pre-major faculty advisor and the chair of the intended major's department.

 What is a University Major?